im-Kazmi/Blooms-/README.md

 6. Open [http://localhost:3000](http://localhost:3000) in your browser to see the magic!

 ## 🌟 Usage

-Here's a glimpse of how to use Blooms in your project:

 SDK is not built yet nor the app but will be used like the following. it is just an example
 ```typescript
 import { Blooms } from 'celestialcommerce';